 I’m an assistant professor of education at the University of Maryland, College Park (Dept of Counseling, Higher Education, and Special Education / Student Affairs*) and am also affiliate faculty in Asian American Studies.
 I conduct research on how race and religion affect diversity and equity in higher education, including the experiences of Asian American college students.
 This blog contains random reactions to things I’m reading / ideas-in-progress; I also blog occasionally over at Huffington Post.

-My vitae has more about my work, and you can drop me a line at juliejinwonpark at gmail dot com.
+My CV has more about my work, and you can drop me a line at juliejinwonpark at gmail dot com.
 My book When Diversity Drops: Race, Religion, and Affirmative Action in Higher Education was recently published by Rutgers University Press.

 (*In my context, Student Affairs = the interdisciplinary study of college students and the people, programs, structures, and institutions that support them)